francawinter/articles/react-2.md

   <p>A paragaph</p>
 </Post>
 ```
-*This looks somuch better!*
+*This looks so much better!*

-You created your own component `<Post>` and filled it with XML tags.
+You created your own component `<Post>` and filled it with JSX tags.
 You can insert some of your own custom components as well!

 But – we have to tweak the component itself a little.
 At the moment, the TabPanel component looks like this:
 ```js